razex1122/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 3 Displaying the content of two files in one file task 4 displaying last 10 lines of a files
-Task 5 displaying first lines of a files
+Task 5 displaying first lines of a files task 6 displaying a particular linefrom a file